Splinter (2008 film): Production

 Wilkins said the original script was a "classic siege movie" that interested him.
 The monster in this script was more generic, but he realized that an idea he and a friend had been developing about a parasitic creature would fit in well.
 Wilkins found the concept of a creature that takes over its host to be scarier than one that simply kills it.
 Like 28 Days Later and The Thing, he wanted his characters to briefly fight against the infection before losing their personality.
-Wilkins also wanted to introduced horror from the creature's ignorance of how human bodies work and its resulting abuse of the host's skeleton.
-To choreograph the jerky movements by the infected people, Wilkins used multiple performers, including a gymnast, mime, and stuntperson.
+Wilkins also wanted to introduce horror from the creature's ignorance of how human bodies work and its resulting abuse of the host's body.
+To choreograph the jerky movements of the infected, Wilkins used multiple performers, including a gymnast, mime, and stuntperson.
 Most of the effects are practical.
 Shooting took place in Oklahoma City.

 Reception

-On review aggregator website Rotten Tomatoes, Splinter received an approval rating of 74% rating based on 35 reviews and an average rating of 6.3/10.
+On review aggregator website Rotten Tomatoes, Splinter received an approval rating of 74% rating based on 38 reviews and an average rating of 6.3/10.
 Its consensus reads, "Never taking itself too seriously, Splinter scores as a fast-paced, fun thriller with more than enough scares."
 On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 58 out of 100, based on 13 critics, indicating "mixed or average reviews".

 Claudia Puig from USA Today gave the film 2.5 out of 4 stars, writing, "This is classic Halloween fun with plenty of thrills and chills, surprisingly believable performances and healthy doses of humor."
 Chuck Wilson from The Village Voice wrote, "Buoyed by solid ensemble work, some yuckily effective special effects, and a script that subverts genre convention by having its characters do smart things instead of stupid ones (mostly), Splinter earns our respect while delivering 82 minutes of lean, mean fun."
 Marc Savlov of The Austin Chronicle awarded the film 1.5 out of 5 stars, stating that the film "would have made a far more effective short than the feature-length drag it is."

 Splinter won six awards at the Screamfest Horror Film Festival: Best Editing, Best Score, Best Special Effects, Best Make-Up, Best Directing and Best Picture.
 It was a nominee for Best Horror Film at the 35th Annual Saturn Awards, but it lost to Hellboy II: The Golden Army.
 It was also nominated in Spike TV's 2009 Scream Awards for Most Memorable Mutilation for the arm removal scene, but lost to Saw V's Pendulum Trap.